estebanmunchjones2019/react-hooks-article/readme.md

 }
 ```

-First, we would get an error saying: `error -here`
+First, we would get an error saying: `error -here` ❌

+The problem here is that the piece of logic we want to abstract contains built in hooks, like `useState` and `useEffec`, which are tied to the component lifecycle and state.

-And that makes sense: what would be the sake of having functions that update the state and do things at certain points of the component life cycle, if **the function has no way to know what's going on inside the components calling this hook (`Posts.js` and `Widget.js`)?**
+**The function has no way to know what's going on inside the components calling this hook (`Posts.js` and `Widget.js`)?**

-Even having those  `useEffect` and `useState` built in hooks are inside that logic, that is not enough.
+Even having those  `useEffect` and `useState` built in hooks inside that logic is not enough.

 So, **the problem is the function needs to be more connected to what's going on inside the component.**

-That's why the React team decided to create **custom hooks** 🎉
+And that's what **custom hooks** solve! 🎉

-Custom hooks can have any built in hooks inside it, like `useEffect` and `useState` (and also other custom hooks, like `useWhatever`) so every time the `useState` runs inside the the hook, is the same as running that hook at the same time inside `Posts.js` or `Widget.js`, and everytime the component re-renders, the `useEffect` function is called inside the hook.
+Custom hooks can have any built in hooks inside it, like `useEffect` and `useState` (and also other custom hooks, like `useWhatever`) so every time the component that uses the hook re-renders, `useState` runs inside the the hook, and everytime we set up state inside the hook using `useState`, is the same as setting up state inside the component 🤯
 👉 That's our connection problem solved! 👈

-💡What happens in the custom hook happens at the same time inside the component, and viceversa!

 It can take you some time around to wrap your head around this idea 🥴, but over time it will become natural 😌.

-Here is the custom hook `useApi` that will solve our code duplication problem:
+Here is the custom hook called `useApi` that will solve our code duplication problem:

 ```jsx
 // useApi.js